literatecomputing/transcribe-with-whisper/README.md

 ## What this does

 TL;DR: takes a video file, makes an HTML page that tracks the transcription with the playing video and makes video jump to text that you click.
 A `.docx` file with timestamps, which should be suitable for use with packages like MAXQDA is also created.

+There is a command-line Python version, best if you just want to process a bunch of files, and an interactive version that runs a web server on your computer and lets you edit the text and speakers in your web browser.

 ![NotebookLM Nonsense Demo](examples/notebooklm-nonsense.png)